 Her work at Sunrun followed several years of service as an Assistant People’s Counsel in the Office of the People’s Counsel for the District of Columbia where she was the chief advisor on local, regional and federal clean energy policy on behalf of DC ratepayers.
 She began working on energy issues after serving as an attorney at one of the nation’s leading civil rights litigation firms.

 Nicole has been featured in such publications as Forbes, Utility Dive, CleanTechnica, PV Magazine, Solar Power World and the AFRO.
-In addition to serving on the Advisory Board of the Yale Center for Business and the Environment, Nicole serves on the Board of Directors of Black Owners of Solar Services (BOSS), Solar United Neighbors and is Chair of the Steering Committee of Interfaith Power & Light, DMV.
-She is also a proud member of the American Association of Blacks in Energy and the NAACP.
+In addition to serving on the Advisory Board of the Yale Center for Business and the Environment, Nicole serves as a member of the District of Columbia Commission on Climate Change and Resilience.

 Nicole is a first-gen college graduate, earning her Bachelor of Arts degree in English Language and Literature at Yale University in 2000 and J.D. at Boston University School of Law in 2004.